Boereck/eclipse-starter/README.md

 ## Build

 The build is currently very easy.
 The current version of Rust has to be installed and `cargo build` has to be called in the root directory of the project.
 To build a release binary call `cargo build --release`.
-To build a windows binary that starts a console window, call `cargo build --bin eclipsec --features win_console`.
-The command to build the Windows command-promt version has to be run from within the sub-project `eclipse-launcher`.
+To build a windows binary that starts a console window, call `cargo win_console` from the root of the project.
+This command is a shortcut alias for calling `cargo build --bin eclipsec --features win_console --release` from within the sub-project `eclipse-launcher`.

 Just like the original C library build, the following environment variables can be defined to set default os, arch, and ws values: